Targaryen campaign in Slaver's Bay

 - The Good Masters of Astapor: The slaver city Astapor lost its Unsullied during the fall, and finds itself included in the struggle with few soldiers and without allies.

 - Freedmen in Astapor: Following the fall of Astapor, a council of three rules the city.
 These three are executed after a former slave, Cleon, convinces the Astapori that the council meant to return the Good Masters to power.
-Cleon assumes the reign of Astapor as its king, and enslaves all former masters in the city, to be trained as Unsullied.
+Cleon assumes the reign of Astapor as its king, and enslaves the noble survivors in the city, to be trained as Unsullied.